svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 ###Step 1 - Pull the webmethods installation images

-The webmethods installer downloads 2 files.
+The webmethods installer downloads two files.
 An image file and an installer file.
-In addition to these two files you will also have a zip file sent to your url that has the all the keys that the installer needs.
-Copy all the files into one folder
+In addition to these two files you will also have a zip file sent to your email that has the all the keys that the installer needs.
+Copy all the files into one folder.
+A screenshot of my folder

 ![_config.yml]({{ site.baseurl }}/images/saginstaller.png)